tinygo-org/tinygo-site/content/microcontrollers/reelboard.md

 - Plug your reelboard into your computer's USB port.
 - Build and flash your TinyGo program using `tinygo flash -target=reelboard`

+Bluetooth support is now available for reelboard.
+See https://github.com/tinygo-org/bluetooth for more information.